rekindle-blog/rekindle-blog.github.io/_posts/2025-08-06-satan-and-senate.md

 With the above correction in place, one hardly needs to engage Tim’s claim that world powers are colluding with Satan to deceive the sheeple.
 So I’ll be brief.
 As he says, "If these leaders are not Bible-believing, born again…sanctified men of God, then they're worshipping Satan or self."
 To make this categorical point we have to reject out of hand passages like Romans 13:1-7—worthy of special mention from that passage is Paul’s description of governing authorities as "God’s servant for your good" (Romans 13:4).
 Peter exhorted Christians to "honour the emperor" (1 Peter 2:17).
 Even if these leaders aren’t Bible-believing men and women of God, the Bible calls them God’s servants and urges us to honour them.
 I’m not sure labelling them a satanic cabal quite fits God’s assessment.

-#### Header — Conclusion
+#### Develop a Better Theology of the Devil

 Even a cursory survey of the biblical texts on Satan, with only a little attention to their context, reveals that the devil is less involved in governments and global politics than conspiracy theorists insist.
 His deceit is not limited to the corridors of power.
 There is little to no biblical indication that the devil is especially at work among world leaders.
-I’m sure he’s perfectly happy with people spending all their free time consuming conspiratorial drivel on social media and reading about it in blog posts.
+In factm I’m sure he’s perfectly happy with people spending all their free time consuming conspiratorial drivel on social media and reading about it in [blog posts](https://rekindle.co.za/content/2025-07-11-second-world-war-satire-conspiracy-theory).